open/close all folders

-- Leatherface from Texas Chainsaw Massacre is emotional and very reclusive and prefers to show his emotions through masks made of other peoples faces.
+- Leatherface from The Texas Chainsaw Massacre is emotional and very reclusive and prefers to show his emotions through masks made of other peoples' faces.
 He makes his emotions and feelings known through tangible constructs like bone furniture or clothes and masks made from people.

 - Harry Potter from Harry Potter has a strict moral code, strong sense of justice, and represents the embracement of strong values such as love (Fi).
 He is highly reckless and doesn't always think about the consequences when trying to save people (Se).
 His suspicion of Draco being a death eater without any evidence speaks of a higher Ni than in an inferior position.
 His inferior Te comes out in his little skill in organizing in plans, which he delegates to Hermione.

 - Helena from Orphan Black is very individualistic, emotional, although not outwardly so, and spontaneous.

 - Makoto Naegi from Dangan Ronpa often lacks intuitive sense in the thick of investigations and relies more on factual evidence.
 He's withdrawn and often soft-spoken, and heavily relies on Byakuya and Kyoko's advancements to reach a conclusion.